Darthsae/Darthsae/CODE_STYLE.md

 ### Comments
 Avoid comments about the function of code generally; this is best seen from the code, as comments become outdated.
-If the code is too complex to understand, then the usage of comments is advised, but ensure they are kept up to date.
+Only if the code is too complex to understand on its own should comments be used.

 ### Code Documentation
 You should have documentation for your code, via tools such as doxygen, XML, or docstrings.